KassyLab/RecyclerView/README.md

 # RecyclerView Android Library

-Collection of Adapter and ViewHolder designed for RecyclerView and RecyclerView subclass including OnItemClickListener and OnItemLongClickListener.
+Collection of Adapter and ViewHolder designed for RecyclerView and RecyclerView subclass including OnItemClickListener, OnItemLongClickListener and choice mode.

 ## Installation